demisto/content-docs/content-repo/extra-docs/packs/CaptureTheFlag.md

 ## Install CTF content Pack

 The XSOAR CTF consists of two Content Packs.
-It is recommended to install CTF1 and CTF2 in this order.
-Navigate to the Cortex Marketplace, search for CTF1 and click install.
+It is recommended to install "Capture The Flag - 01" and "Capture The Flag - 02" in this order.
-After CTF1 is installed, search for CTF2 and click install.
+Navigate to the Cortex Marketplace, search for "Capture The Flag - 01" and click install.
+After "Capture The Flag - 01" is installed, search for "Capture The Flag - 02" and click Install.
 Once the CTFs are installed you will see a green check mark against the CTF packs.

 ![ xsoar ctf csi image](../../../docs/doc_imgs/reference/CaptureTheFlag/marketplace_search_for_ctf.png)